MCCP Northcote Road

 Psychologist

 Abby sees teenagers (13+ years) and adults.
 She has worked in public and private healthcare settings and completed a Master of Clinical Psychology at the University of Melbourne.
 She enjoys working with young people and adults to improve their health, well-being, and functioning.
 She is collaborative, understanding, and caring in cooperating with her clients to explore their difficulties and coping strategies.
-She is particularly interested in working with clients who experience anxiety, depression, Attention Deficit Hyperactivity Disorder (ADHD), and difficulties with sleep, relationships, assertiveness, and self-image.
-Abby uses evidence-based psychological interventions such as Cognitive Behavioural Therapy (CBT), Mindfulness, Acceptance and Commitment Therapy (ACT), and supportive counselling.
+She is particularly interested in working with clients who experience anxiety, depression, ADHD, PTSD, and difficulties with sleep, relationships, assertiveness, and self-image.
+Abby uses evidence-based psychological interventions such as Cognitive Behavioural Therapy (CBT), Mindfulness, Acceptance and Commitment Therapy (ACT), Cognitive Processing Therapy, and supportive counselling.

 Book Practitioner